 Tip: This may be enough wording if you use a pre-printed notecard from the funeral home and want to include a handwritten note.
 There may be people you are writing messages to that you do not personally know.
 A short note is okay!

-#2 Thank you for coming to the funeral and visitation for [Person’s name].
+#2 Thank you for attending the funeral and visitation for [Person’s name].
 Your presence was appreciated, and I think you for your kind words of encouragement.

 #3 I want to thank you for being at the funeral.
 Having you there was a comfort to the family.
 We all love you and appreciate your support of the family.